-Rogers issued $150 million in credits for July outage, Q3 results show
+Rogers issued $150 million in credits for July outage, Q3 results confirm

 The funds totalled $150 million for an outage that impacted both wireless and wireline services, which Rogers blamed on a botched maintenance update.
 The credits impacted revenue in their wireless and cable categories.

-Revenue for wireless services increased by three percent ($1.7 billion) due to more travel as COVID restrictions eased and growth in mobile subscribers.
+Revenue for wireless services increased by three percent ($1.7 billion) due to more travel as COVID restrictions eased, as well as growth in mobile subscribers.
 If credits for the network outage weren’t issued, revenue from wireless services would have grown by nine percent.

 Revenue from wireless equipment dropped by one percent as fewer people upgraded or purchased new devices.